dd86k/alicedbg/README.md

 ⚠️ Currently not accepting Pull Requests ⚠️

-The alicedbg project aims to be a simple debugger, object dumper, and system tracer fully compatible with -betterC/-fno-druntime.
+The alicedbg project aims to be a simple debugger, object dumper, and system tracer fully compatible in BetterC (-betterC/-fno-druntime).

 It is available as an application and as a DUB library.

 The library supports:
+- Debugger
-- Debugging
+  - Windows (msvcrt)
-  - Windows (msvcrt) and Linux (Glibc and Musl).
+  - Linux (Glibc and Musl)
-- Disassembly
+- Disassembler
-  - Platforms: x86, risc-v.
+  - Platforms: x86, risc-v
-  - Syntaxes: Intel, NASM, and AT&T, Hyde Randall High Level Assembly, and Borland Turbo Assembler (enhanced mode).
+  - Syntaxes: Intel, NASM, and AT&T, Hyde Randall High Level Assembly, and Borland Turbo Assembler (TASM enhanced mode).
 - Supports the DMD, GDC, and LDC compilers.

 The application supports: